 Accessibility Statement

-This accessibility statement applies to the Sussex Police and Crime Commissioner website.
+This accessibility statement applies to www.sussex-pcc.gov.uk.

-This website is run by the office of the Sussex Police and Crime Commissioner.
+This website is run by The Office of the Sussex Police and Crime Commissioner.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

-• change colours, contrast levels and fonts
+• change colours, contrast levels and fonts using browser or device settings

-• zoom in up to 300% without the text spilling off the screen
+• zoom in up to 400% without the text spilling off the screen

-• navigate most of the website using speech recognition software
+• navigate most of the website using a keyboard or speech recognition software

 • listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)